pixano/pixano/docker/README.md

 This is not required, as the run script will get Pixano docker image from DockerHub, if the desired Pixano image is not present on your system.

-But if you want to build your own image with different versions of pixano and/or pixano-inference, you can do it with the "build.sh" script.
+To build your own image with different versions of pixano and/or pixano-inference:

-- Run the build script:
+- Run the build script
 ```
 ./build.sh [<pixano_version>] [<pixano-inference_version>]
 ```